datashaman/laravel-teams/README.md

 - Teams
 - Teams have projects
 - Teams have users
-- User have roles, optionally in a team
+- Users have roles, optionally in a team

 Roles include: